MitulAggarwal1/AI-Personal-Trainer/README.md

 ## License

-This project is submitted as part of the MIT Maker Portfolio.
 Please contact the author for reuse or collaboration.